By default, Veeam Backup & Replication is configured to create a configuration backup daily. You can change the schedule or run the backup manually.

 Backup Repository Target

-By default, Veeam Backup & Replication is configured to create a configuration backup daily.
 The resulting configuration backup file is stored in the \VeeamConfigBackup\%BackupServer% folder on the default backup repository.
 However, for security’s sake, it is recommended that you do not store configuration backups on the default backup repository or in any other folder on the backup server.
 In this case, if the backup server fails, its configuration data will remain, and you will be able to recover the failed backup server.

 When you configure a new backup repository, Veeam Backup & Replication offers you to change the configuration backup file location from the default backup repository to the new backup repository.
 Click Yes, and Veeam Backup & Replication will automatically change the backup target in the configuration backup job settings and will use this target in future.

-Configuration backups that were created before the target change will remain on the default backup repository.
+Configuration backups that were created before the target change will remain in the default backup repository.
 You can manually copy them to the new backup repository to have all restore points of the configuration backup in one place.